Written by: Kathleen Anneke and Alexa Gregg

-All of this information may feel a little confusing, or even downright discouraging if you’ve been considering using a menstrual cup while having an IUD, but here’s the bottom line—at this point, caution is needed with IUD and concurrent cup use until further research is completed.
-Put into perspective, both IUD and menstrual cup use have increased in popularity, so don’t ditch either one until more studies are performed.
+All of this information may feel a little confusing, or even downright discouraging if you’ve been considering using a menstrual cup or disc while having an IUD, but here’s the bottom line—at this point, caution is needed with IUD and concurrent cup or disc use until further research is completed.
+Put into perspective, both IUD and menstrual cup/disc use have increased in popularity, so don’t ditch either one until more studies are performed.
 It’s also important to note that the referenced research did not disclose the types of menstrual cups used, nor IUD string length or personal risk factors for IUD expulsion.

-That being said, maybe you’re still considering making the switch to a menstrual cup even with your IUD (yay you!).
+That being said, maybe you’re still considering making the switch to a menstrual cup or disc even with your IUD (yay you!).
 Here are some things you can do to reduce your risk of expulsion.
 First, talk with your clinician.
 Consider cutting your IUD string flush to your cervix, so it is not inadvertently pulled with cup removal.
 If you opt to do this, know that it could be challenging to remove your IUD, but certainly not impossible.
 Also, if you still get a period with the type of IUD you have, check your IUD string after each menses.
 Has it changed in length or feel different?
 If the answer is no, you’re good to go!
-And lastly, break your menstrual cup seal carefully each time you remove it.
+And lastly, if using a menstrual cup, be sure to break the seal carefully each time you remove it.

-If you feel ready to make the switch to a menstrual cup, take our quiz to find your best cup match to support you during your period.
-Our Saalt Cups come in different sizes and firmnesses to fit everyone who menstruates.
+If you feel ready to make the switch to a menstrual cup or menstrual disc, take our quiz to find your best cup match to support you during your period.
+Our Saalt Cups come in different sizes and firmnesses, and our Saalt Disc is available in two sizes to fit everyone who menstruates.